Coronavirus Measures for U.S. Local Leaders to Consider

 Plescia encourages all city and county leaders to consider these issues now.
 “The other problem is – people may be saying, ‘Well, I don’t have one of those 11 airports in my community.
 I’m not going to worry about it.’
 I would say this is a really good time to think that through.”

-Then, there is the monitoring of thousands of travelers to China who weren’t in Hubei province.
-Identified by travel data passed on by federal customs officials, local governments are responsible for reaching out and requesting they isolate themselves at home for 14 days as well as report any symptoms.
-The work load and cost of monitoring such self-quarantining could strain local health departments.
+Monitoring is ongoing of thousands of Americans and permanent residents who returned from Iran, South Korea, Europe and parts of China outside of Hubei province.
+Identified by travel data passed on by federal customs officials, local governments are responsible for reaching out and requesting they quarantine themselves at home for 14 days as well as report any symptoms.
+However, with community transmission now outnumbering travel-related cases, cities need to determine whether the burden on local health departments and the cost of monitoring such self-quarantining is still justifiable.
 Organizing volunteers from the local Medical Reserve Corps or university school of public health can help lighten the burden.

-While the coronavirus remains under control in the U.S. is also the time for elected officials to have conversations with the local Chamber of Commerce, school superintendent and other stakeholders about how to proceed if things changed.
+By now, elected officials should have had conversations with their local Chamber of Commerce, school superintendent and other stakeholders about how to proceed if cases of coronavirus are found in their area.
 Preventive measures will be better accepted and adhered to if the community has a role in creating them.

-Parts of China imposed travel restrictions and temporarily shuttered all public places other than pharmacies and grocery stores.
-Consider whether such measures would be necessary or workable in your community, for how long and what steps could be taken to lessen their impact.
-Some health experts caution that broad quarantines don’t work and cause unnecessary hardship for those not infected.
+While Wuhan imposed travel restrictions and temporarily shuttered all public places other than pharmacies and grocery stores, most other cities in China focused on finding and isolating cases and encouraging good hand hygiene and social distancing.
+Consider what measures would be necessary or workable in your community, for how long and what steps could be taken to lessen their impact.

 Information should be communicated frequently and clearly, since rumor and innuendo often quickly fill any void.